Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Methods

 \subsubsection{Spline interpolation}

-In this section, we introduce bicubic spline interpolation, which maps a two-dimensional input space to a one-dimensional target space through bicubic functions.
+In this section, we introduce bicubic spline interpolation, which maps a two-dimensional input space to a one-dimensional target space through bicubic functions via local interpolation.
 The method is comprehensively documented in~\cite{deboor}, but is briefly summarized here to establish notation.

 Consider a rectilinear grid with $N$ samples in the $x$-direction and $M$ samples in the $y$-direction, forming the vertices of a mesh.
 Each vertex is associated with an observed value $z_{ij}$, so that the mesh consists of points $(x_i,y_j, z_{ij})$, with $i\in{1,2,\dots,N}$ and $j\in{1,2,\dots,M}$.
 We refer to each element of this mesh as a patch.
 Within each patch, a local bicubic function $u_{ij}(x,y)$ is defined as